aersoares81/helvetica_blanc_wallpapers/README.md

 This repository contains a few wallpapers based on the art of [Helvetica Blanc](https://helveticablanc.com/index.html).
 Check [their Patreon](https://www.patreon.com/helveticablanc)!

-This is the list of the original work by Helvetica Blanc:
+These are the artworks used to create the wallpapers on this repository:
 [Work 2](https://helveticablanc.com/20220830-work-2.html),
 [Vessel 3](https://helveticablanc.com/20220412-vessel-3.html),
 [Liturgy](https://helveticablanc.com/20201111-liturgy.html),